 - Let the water absorb into the rice, so it thickens up a bit, this takes about 5 minutes.
 Then you can add the milk.

 - Let your porridge simmer on medium to low heat for around 40 minutes so that the consistency thickens up.

-The porridge has a looser consistency when hot, but it thickens quite much when it cools a bit.
+The porridge has a looser consistency when hot, but it thickens pretty much when it cools a bit.

-Milk porridge burns easily so remember to stir it once in a while!
+Milk porridge burns quickly so remember to stir it once in a while!
 A nonstick pan can be very handy.

 Storing and reheating

 Store leftovers in the fridge.
 In Finland, when it is cold, we can keep the porridge outside.
 It stores for around 3-4 days.
 Reheat your porridge in a pan, but add milk to it when reheating, so you get the right consistency to it.